 Then, a year, maybe two, later, life happened.
 I was working long hours, school was getting harder, the finish line was growing ever closer, and all of this – my blog and my community – were growing more and more distant.
 Despite achieving so much at work, at school, and in life, I felt like such a failure because I was letting my blog and social media life, a life that had brought me so much joy, fall to the wayside.
 So, rather than make any attempt to put more time into my blog, I just stopped altogether.

+I am back from hiatus.
 It’s been a year or two of infrequent edits and re-posts.
-My group of regulars have moved on to what I hope are bigger and better things.
+Consequently, my group of regulars have moved on to what I hope are bigger and better things.
 When I started back posting regularly and updating social media like I used to, I felt like I was throwing words out into the ether.
 Was anyone there?
 Had anyone ever been there to begin with?
 I felt that self-consciousness creeping back.
 That fear of failure was palpable.

 I wanted desperately to run, hide, and to pretend I hadn’t even tried to come back.
 I had made that decision before.
 The definition of insanity, as they say, is to do the same thing over and over and expect a different outcome.
 So, I kept posting.
 I kept writing, and I update social media frequently.

 I have met so many lovely people.
 People with a multitude of talents: baking, wreath-making, candle-making, writers, etc. I feel like I have gotten a life I lost, back.
 It’s wonderful.
 Don’t let the fear of failure keep you from doing what you love to do.
 Who knows what wonderful experiences you’ll end up missing just because you were frightened.